Updated on December 22nd, 2023

 In this article, The San Diego Criminal Defense Pros will help you learn about California hit and run penalties, penal codes, and misdemeanor & felony hit and run charges, etc.

 Let's get started.

 What is a hit & run in California?

 California hit and run is when a driver at fault panics and flees from the scene of an accident immediately.

 The State Hit and Run Penal Codes

-California hit and run offenses occur when the accident involves human lives and heavy property expenses that the driver-at-fault might be incurred.
+California hit and run offenses deal with accidents involving human lives and heavy property expenses that the driver-at-fault might be incurred.

 Drug and alcohol DUI offenders are common guilty parties to hit and run cases.

 Vehicle Code 2001 and Vehicle Code 2002 are the two common laws on vehicle accidents in CA.

 The former involves injury or death while the latter involves damage to property only.

 Both statutes insist on the accident-involved drivers to provide their name and current address to one another before making a police report on the incident.

 The code lists hit and run incidents involving injury and deaths are punishable if convicted with:

 - fines between $1000 and $10,000

 - imprisonment for a maximum of 4 years

 Hit and run incidents which cause damage to the property alone are punishable with:

 - Maximum fine of $1000

 - Maximum 6 months county jail time

 In California, hit and run offenders could be charged to the max even if the driver is not at fault as it is a crime to flee the accident scene without providing the necessary contact information to the other involved drivers or parties.

 Vehicle Code 20001 applies for any injury incurred even for own car passengers.